-The HRCG believes that the trading price is also affected by external factors on which the Corporation has little control, and which do not necessarily reflect the Corporation's performance, in particular low trading volume.
-The five-year cumulative total return for shareholders with Class B Non-Voting Shares from the Corporation was -79%, compared to 36% for the S&P/TSX Composite Index and 19% for the S&P/TSX Media Composite Index, as shown in the return graph above.
+In addition, the HRCG believes that the trading price is also affected by external factors on which the Corporation has little control, and which do not necessarily reflect the Corporation's performance, in particular low trading volume.
+The five-year cumulative total return for shareholders with Class B Non-Voting Shares from the Corporation was -47%, compared to 56% for the S&P/TSX Composite Index and 6% for the S&P/TSX Media Composite Index, as shown in the return graph above.